 Hunting – If you do not live on your land, you might think about leasing the hunting rights to a local hunt club.
 There continues to be a high demand for lands to hunt.
 The hunters can watch for insects that might kill pine trees, trespassers or problems with beavers.
 Besides these benefits, the lease income should more than pay the taxes on your land.

 County Property Taxes – If you own more than 20 acres of timber land and have a forest management plan you should be eligible for greatly reduced county taxes.
 This is a state wide law called “Land Use Tax”.
 The intention is to tax the land based on it’s current use (forest, agriculture or horticulture), not it’s highest and best use like residential use, commercial use or industrial use.
-You also may be eligible for tax reduction if you own 10 acres or more of farm land which acres are in actual production and yield an average gross income of $1,000 for three years prior to enrollment.
+You also may be eligible for tax reduction if you own 10 acres or more of farm land and five acres of horticulture land which acres are in actual production and yield an average gross income of $1,000 for three years prior to enrollment.
 Entire statute related to present use taxation is http://www.dornc.com/downloads/av4.pdf.

 Fire Wood Cutting Tips – Approximately 60,000 folks a year are injured cutting wood.